 This is a recreational league and all coaches must make every effort to avoid lopsided games.
 Coaches who run up the score over a weaker opponent may face disciplinary action by the football directors.

-After a team scores and is ahead by 12 points or more, the ensuing kickoff shall start from their own 25-yard line (center of field) rather than the 45.
-A ball going out of bounds on the kickoff would be then placed at the 40-yard line (re-kick if wanted) or the spot of the out of bounds whichever is more favorable to the receiving team.
+After a team scores and is ahead by 12 points or more, the receiving team will start with the ball at the opponents 40-yard line.

-After a team scores and is ahead by 18 points or more, the ensuing kickoff shall start from their own 10-yard line (center of field) rather than the 45.
-A ball going out of bounds on the kickoff would then be placed at the 20-yard line (re-kick if wanted) or the spot of the out of bounds whichever is more favorable to the receiving team.
+After a team scores and is ahead by 18 points or more, the receiving team will start with the ball at the opponents 20-yard line.

 A team who is ahead by 18 points or more is EXPECTED to place offensive skill players in line positions when on offense.
 This will allow other players to gain experience handling the ball and keep the game from being lopsided.